daethnir/authprogs/doc/authprogs.md

 * `SSH_ORIGINAL_COMMAND`: The (squashed) original SSH command that was issued by the client.

+authprogs sets the following environment variables for use by the authenticated process

+* `AUTHPROGS_KEYNAME`: the value of the --keyname command line.
+Will be set to an empty string if no --keyname was set.

 ## EXIT STATUS

 authprogs returns 0 on success, non-zero on errors.
 In run mode it exits with